gto76/my-linux-setup/README.md

 │   ├── .my_bashrc - Aliases that only work with other files in a project.
 │   ├── .my_bashrc_personal - Few aliases that are locale specific.
 │   ├── .my_vimrc - My vim configuration.
-│   ├── .Xmodmapsi - 'jikl' become arrow keys when capslock is pressed │   ├── .Xmodmapus - Same, but for american layout.
+│   ├── .Xmodmapus - Keymap. 'jikl' become arrow keys when capslock is pressed.
-│   └── .Xmodmapusvi - Same, but with 'hjkl'.
+│   └── .Xmodmapusvi - Same, but with 'hjkl' for arrows.
+│   ├── .Xmodmapsi - Slovenian version of .Xmodmapus.
+│   ├── .Xmodmapsivi - Same, but with 'hjkl' for arrows.
 ├── keymaps
 │   └── Reaper Shortcuts Jure 04.ReaperKeyMap - My Reaper DAW keymap.
 ├── textfiles
-│   ├── INS - List of thigs I first set up on a fresh install.
+│   ├── INS - List of things I first set up on a fresh install.
 │   ├── NYK - Summaries of interesting computer topics.
-│   └── WTF-MAN - Long list of unix commands.
+│   └── WTF-MAN - Long list of Unix commands.
 ├── install - Links dotfiles to HOME and textfiles to Desktop.
 └── README.md - You are here.
 ```

-The two biggest and most important files are:
+Two biggest and most important files are:

 * `./dotfiles/.my_bash_aliases` and
 * `./textfiles/WTF-MAN`.

-The first one contains handy bash scripts and aliases.
-It can be used withouth other files in a project, just copy it in home directory and add this line: `. ~/.my_bash_aliases` to .bashrc (also located in home directory, if not create it).
-If you also want other files then use install script (see below).
+The first one contains handy bash functions and aliases.
+It can be used without other files in a project; just copy it in home directory and add this line: `. ~/.my_bash_aliases` to `.bashrc` (which is also located in home directory, if not create it).
+If you want to use the whole project then instead use install script (see below).

-Other big file `WTF MAN`, contains short explanations and examples of useful Unix commands.
+Other big file `WTF-MAN`, contains short explanations and examples of useful Unix commands.

 Once everything is installed, they are easily accessible with the following commands:
 ```
-	m1 -> less WTF MAN,
+	m1 -> less WTF-MAN
     m2 -> less .bash_alisases
-	v1 -> vim WTF MAN,
+	v1 -> vim WTF-MAN
     v2 -> vim .bash_aliases
-	n1 -> nano WTF MAN,
+	n1 -> nano WTF-MAN
     n2 -> nano .bash_aliases
 ```
-Also note that if you change anything in .bash_aliases, you need to restart bash with `bash` command, or its `ba` alias.
+Also note that if you change anything in `.bash_aliases`, you need to restart bash with `bash` command, or its `ba` alias.

 ## How to install:
 ```